 Recruiting and Retention Efforts

 - Parker Poe has hosted the THRIVE program since 2007.
 Previously known as Life in a Law Firm, the goal of the daylong program is to educate minority law students on what happens after law school, how to make an effective transition into the practice of law, and how to thrive as they pursue the different paths a legal career may take.
-Approximately 700 students have attended since the program’s inception.
+More than 750 students have attended since the program’s inception.

 - “Today has been amazing,” said Destiney Parker, a Campbell Law School student who attended the program.
 “Because so many times, and I’ll just be very candid with you, you walk into a firm as prestigious as Parker Poe and you think to yourself, ‘Gosh, I hope these people can look past my skin color or that I’m a woman and truly look at my resume, my qualifications, and see me for who I am.’
 And my confidence wasn’t the best in that.
 But being here today, Parker Poe has really re-established in me confidence in the legal field and its ability to encompass a wide range of people."